-WHEREAS, the Pacific Dogwood (cornus nuttallii) was nurtured and cultivated by the earliest settlers of the Milwaukie area, including the Clackamas people who used the Dogwood to weave baskets and make other utensils; and
+WHEREAS the Pacific Dogwood (cornus nuttallii) was nurtured and cultivated by the earliest settlers of the Milwaukie area, including the Clackamas people who used the Dogwood to weave baskets and make other utensils, and

-WHEREAS, the Oregon State Legislature incorporated the Town of Milwaukie on May 21, 1903, after years of organized community action that sought to seek local control of the area's infrastructure and shared spaces; and
+WHEREAS the Oregon State Legislature incorporated the Town of Milwaukie on May 21, 1903, after years of organized community action that sought to seek local control of the area's infrastructure and shared spaces, and

-WHEREAS, on April 27, 1952, a plaque was placed by the Susannah Lee Barlow Chapter of the Daughters of the American Revolution at the home of Milwaukie's first mayor, William Shindler, to mark the location of the then-largest native Pacific Dogwood in the United States, which stood at 65-feet in height and 7-feet in circumference; and
+WHEREAS on April 27, 1952, a plaque was placed by the Susannah Lee Barlow Chapter of the Daughters of the American Revolution at the home of Milwaukie's first mayor, William Shindler, to mark the location of the then-largest native Pacific Dogwood in the United States, which stood at 65-feet in height and 7-feet in circumference, and

-WHEREAS, on July 9, 1962, after an organized community effort the City Council adopted Resolution 25-1962 designating the Pacific Dogwood as the city's official flower and "The Dogwood City of the West" as the city's nickname; and
+WHEREAS on July 9, 1962, the City Council designated the Pacific Dogwood as the city's official flower and "The Dogwood City of the West" as the city's nickname, and

-WHEREAS, the people of Milwaukie continue to find great appreciation for the Pacific Dogwood and other variations of the species by planting Dogwoods in yards, parks, and shared spaces across this city; and
+WHEREAS the people of Milwaukie continue to appreciate the Pacific Dogwood and other Dogwood species by planting them in yards, parks, and shared spaces, and

-WHEREAS, by designating May 21st as Dogwood Day, this city continues to recognize the beauty of the Dogwood blossom as an emblem of our shared commitment to the earth and to each other as the Milwaukie community.
+WHEREAS, by designating May 21st as Dogwood Day, Milwaukie continues to recognize the beauty of the Dogwood blossom as an emblem of our shared commitment to the earth and to each other.

-NOW, THEREFORE, I, Mark Gamba, Mayor of the City of Milwaukie, a municipal corporation in the County of Clackamas, in the State of Oregon, do hereby proclaim May 21, 2021, to be Dogwood Day in Milwaukie, The Dogwood City of the West.
+NOW, THEREFORE, I, Mark Gamba, Mayor of the City of Milwaukie, a municipal corporation in the County of Clackamas, in the State of Oregon, do hereby proclaim May 21, 2022, to be DOGWOOD DAY in Milwaukie, The Dogwood City of the West.

-IN WITNESS, WHEREOF, and with the consent of the City Council of the City of Milwaukie, I have hereunto set my hand on this 18th day of May 2021.
+IN WITNESS, WHEREOF, and with the consent of the City Council of the City of Milwaukie, I have hereupto set my band on this 17th day of May 2022.